 By Mauet, Thomas A. Wolters Kluwer Law & Business/Aspen Publishers.
-7th ed. c2007.
+Seventh edition. c2007.

 "Considered an indispensable guide by those learning the law and those in practice.
 Trial Techniques is a comprehensive yet compact handbook that covers all aspects of the trial process.
 Thomas A. Mauet delivers practical advice and illuminating examples of the courtroom skills needed to present evidence and arguments persuasively." - from the publisher